 All owned cats must be identified appropriately by wearing their rabies tag on their collar the day of the procedure.

-Additional fees: City Residents can purchase a Microchip for a owned pet at the time of surgery for a fee of $3.00.
+Additional fees: City Residents can purchase a Microchip for a owned pet at the time of surgery for a nominal fee.
+Please discuss this with the venue of your choosing at the time your pet is scheduled for surgery.

 Restrictions: Shelters will not perform surgery on dogs over six years of age without blood work and Veterinary approval for the procedure.
 Shelters will provide the pre-surgical blood work for an additional fee to determine the health and eligibility of the animal for the City Spay & Neuter Program.